This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 What is a Ninja Foodi & why use it to make a Pot Roast?

 The Ninja Foodi is an amazing hybrid of a pressure cooker, slow cooker, steamer and air fryer.
-The pressure/slow cooker component gives the food the same tenderness that is famous in similar products like the InstantPot.

 Cuts of Meat for Pot Roast

 One of the nice things about my pot roast recipe is it doesn’t require a specific cut of meat.
 In fact, I almost always buy the meat for my recipe based on what’s on sale.
+But, there are some cuts that are better for pot roasts:

 - Beef Chuck